 We want to take this opportunity to ELIMINATE your defensive mistakes as much as possible.
 If you take the advice from even one of the tips/points we give you here, we are confident that you could immensely transform your defensive game.

-Shut down your opponent, protect your goal, and give your team the chance to WIN MORE GAMES.
-That’s all that really matters right?
+Shut down your opponent, protect your goal, and give your team a chance to WIN MORE GAMES.
+That’s all that matters, right?
 Of course.

 Let’s take a look at the 10 Best “On-Field” and “Off-Field” tips we could come up with.